 The TOGAF® Standard is the foremost generic framework in the field of IS/IT Architecture.
 It contains substantial guidance on what to do to establish an architecture practice and then how to use it in connection with planning the longer-term transformation of the enterprise (strategic architecture) and designing capabilities to support it.

-This course looks at the Foundation and Practitioner concepts of the framework (TOGAF® Standard, 10th Edition).
+This course looks at the Foundation and Practitioner concepts of the TOGAF® framework.
 It covers the learning points required to take the TOGAF® Enterprise Architecture Combined Part 1/Part 2 exam, and during the course delegates will be helped to prepare for this.